 Eduardo Butelman, Ph.D.Research Associate Professor

-Biology of Addictive Diseases
+Laboratory of the Biology of Addictive Diseases

-Dr. Butelman is interested in quantitatively defining the in vivo effects of neuropeptides and their synthetic analogs at the opioid receptor system.
+The κ system is thought to be involved in several neuropsychiatric functions, including anxiety, depression and responsiveness to drugs of abuse, and in particular propensity to relapse.
 His aim is to open the door for the development of new pharmacotherapeutic treatments for opiate and cocaine addiction based on a better understanding of their etiology.

 Dr. Butelman’s earlier work focused on quantifying in vivo effects of the neuropeptide dynorphin — an unstable compound that acts at the κ opioid receptor.
 Using the hormone prolactin as a biomarker for κ-receptor activation, Dr. Butelman defined the in vivo pharmacological potency and efficacy of this endogenous agonist at the κ opioid receptor system.